Understanding California Proposition 65 and Its Implications for Dietary Supplements

 California’s standards for dietary supplements are much stricter than those of other scientific bodies.
 For instance, the Joint FAO/WHO Expert Committee on Food Additives (JECFA) considers 3.0 mcg/kg/day to be a safe daily lead intake, equating to 210 mcg for an average adult [73rd meeting, 2011].
 At this intake level, blood lead levels do not increase significantly.
 Thus, while international guidelines allow up to 210 mcg of lead per day, California's limit is 0.5 mcg, a 420-fold difference.

-One serving (2 capsules) of Refluxter contains approximately 0.28125 mcg of lead.
+One serving (2 capsules) of Refluxter contains less than 0.50 mcg of lead.
 If we had stated to take Refluxter only once a day we would not have been required to give a Prop 65 warning for California residents since we would have been well under the 0.50 mcg threshold.
 However, we wanted people to be aware that they can take Refluxter after every meal and before bedtime if desired.
-Therefore, 8 capsules of Refluxter would contain approximately 1.125 mcg of lead.
+Therefore, taking 8 capsules of Refluxter per day would put us over the 0.50 mcg daily limit and we were required to put the warning on the label.

 Comparing Prop 65 Thresholds to Natural Lead Intake